ManuelCitarella/RegressionTreeMap/README.md

 # RegressionTreeMap
-Regression tree project made for M.A.P. exam
+Regression tree project made for M.A.P. exam.
+This project is based on regression, so the prediction of the value of a numerical attribute associated to an example.
+For example, considering datas of old clients of a bank and their payments, you can predict the debt of the client with the bank.
+These functions are learned using a tree form.
+This tree is called regression tree and it is constructed by using learning techniques.